ThembakaziNgamlana/stats-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [w3school.com](https://www.w3schools.com/cssref/pr_border-style.php) - This helped me to make my webpage beutiful using css styling.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [youTube](https://www.youtube.com/watch?v=ZYV6dYtz4HA) - This is an amazing video which helped me to make my website responsive.
 I'd recommend it to anyone still learning this concept.